 It is not “they’re taking our jobs!”
 Some folks thinks that DevOps means that developers are taking over operations and doing it themselves.
 Part of that is true and part of it isn’t.

 Now, as we realize some parts of operations need to be automated, that means that either we ops people do some development, or developers are writing “operations” code, or both.
 That is scary to some but is part of the value of the overall collaborative approach.
 All the successful teams I’ve run using this approach have both people with deep dev skill sets and deep ops skill sets working together to create a better overall product.
 And I have yet to see anyone automate themselves out of a job – as lower level concerns become more automated, technically skilled staff start solving the higher value problems up one level.

 It’s also not “about the tools.”
-One reason why I want to bring this discussion back to the Agile Manifesto discussion is that the risk of having various sub-definitions increases the risk that people will implement the processes or tools of DevOps without the principles in mind, which is definitely an antipattern.
-The Agile guys would tell you that just starting to work in iterations without initiating meaningful collaboration is likely to not work out real well.
+One reason why I want to have a more common definition or even manifesto of DevOps is that the risk of having various sub-definitions increases the risk that people will implement the processes or tools of DevOps without the principles in mind, which is definitely an antipattern.

-And that happens in agile development too – there are some teams here at my company that have adopted some of the methods and/or tools of agile but not its principles, and the results are suboptimal.
+Agile practitioners would tell you that just starting to work in iterations without initiating meaningful collaboration is likely to not work out real well.
+There are some teams at companies I’ve worked for that adopted some of the methods and/or tools of agile but not its principles, and the results were suboptimal.
 Sure, a tool can be useful in Agile (or DevOps), but if you don’t know how to use it then it’s like giving an assault weapon to an untrained person.